digitalwannabe/collectiveDynamics/README.md

 Made using GPU compute shaders and [VL](https://visualprogramming.net/)
 \
 Draft version.
 At the moment Windows only.\
-Requires a fairly powerful PC, in best case with dedicated GPU.
+Requires a fairly powerful/new PC, in best case with dedicated GPU.

 <h2>Implemented Models</h2>